felixlopz/hubrise-test-task/content/developers/en/authentication.md

 - A **resource owner**: the HubRise user
 - A **client**: your application, ie a program or a website making protected requests on behalf of the user
-- An **authorization server**: Hubrise OAuth API, which issues an access token to the client.
+- An **authorization server**: HubRise OAuth API, which issues an access token to the client.
 It is hosted at: http://manager.hubrise.com/oauth2/v1
-- A **resource server**: Hubrise API, which provides access your user data.
+- A **resource server**: HubRise API, which provides access your user data.
 It is hosted at: http://api.hubrise.com/v1

 Although it seems complicated at first, OAuth actually makes things simpler for both you and your users, and it dramatically reduces security risks for everyone: